matthew-brett/cfd2019/notebooks/01/intro.md

 ## About this textbook

-This is the textbook for the first year undergraduate course in data science at the University of Birmingham.
+This is the textbook for the first year undergraduate course in coding for data analysis at the University of Birmingham.

-The course is called "Data science for everyone" because we designed it to be useful to students from any discipline.
+Coding for data analysis can also be called **data science**.

 We go into some detail about what we mean by "Data science" in the [next section](what-is-data-science), but here is the one-line summary: